OldSchoolFoods/OldSchoolFoods.github.io/src/blog/2021-09-17-our-story-the-origin-of-kachori-kaka.md

 ---
-title: "Our Story: The Origin of Kachori Kaka"
+title: "Our Story: The Origin of KACHORI KAKA"
 description: "The project started in Jan 2020, when 2 aspiring entrepreneurs and also good friends pondered over the idea of selling Kachoris.
 Without taking much time, these fellows started brainstorming and identifying a few taste